babuprasadravi/UserAuthSys/README.md

 Make sure the email address is valid and the phone number is entered in international format, otherwise, the page won't be validated.
 Example: (+91 63xxx 40xxx)

 ### ACCOUNT ACTIVATION and FORGOT PASSWORD:
 Both account activation and forgot password processes occur with a unique link sent to email.
-Make sure you open the email where the project is deployed locally on localhost.
+Make sure you open the link sent to email where the project is deployed locally on localhost.

 ### DATABASE:
 I have used MongoDB Atlas for Database connectivity.
 If you want to view my Database, here is the MongoDB Compass connection URL: